 Positions are available for experienced, responsible and enthusiastic young leaders who want to work with children in a positive, outdoor environment.
 Position descriptions and details can be found here.

-We hire about 30% of the staff through international placement agencies, bringing in qualified instructors and counselors from Europe, New Zealand, and Australia.
-International staff bring a wonderful diversity of culture and experience to camp.
+We hire about 30% of the staff through international placement agencies, bringing in qualified instructors and counselors from around the world.
+International staff bring a wonderful diversity of culture and experience to camp, and must speak English fluently.

 History and Location